 Purge the Vault

 Once again, I like to save resources that I don’t need to spend now, so I found myself walking around with tokens for most of the NPC representatives on each planet.
 In some cases, I had more than 500 tokens.
-Turning in 500 tokens to Failsafe, for example, would result in 25 packages from her, which would result in a minimum of 75 Legendary Shards if you blew up everything she gave you, and that’s not including the Shaders you’d also acquire.
+Turning in 500 tokens to Failsafe, for example, would result in 25 packages from her, which would result in a minimum of 75 Legendary Shards if you blew up everything she gave you, and that’s not including the shaders you’d also acquire.
 If you’re hoarding tokens but desperately need Legendary Shards, turn them in so you can blow up the gear.
 This is especially true for any planet that's being removed after Season of Arrivals.

 Play Destiny 2